slsa-framework/slsa-github-generator/BYOB.md

 # Integration Steps

 In this example, we will assume there is an existing [GitHub Action](https://github.com/laurentsimon/byob-doc/blob/main/action.yml) which builds an artifact.
-The builder is fairly simple: it just echos the parameters into the artifact.
-It also takes a username and password to retrieve / push information from a remote registry.
-The full action.yml is available [here](https://github.com/laurentsimon/byob-doc/blob/main/action.yml).
+The Action is fairly simple: it just [echos the parameters into the artifact](https://github.com/laurentsimon/byob-doc/blob/main/action.yml#L58).
+It also takes a [username, password and token](https://github.com/laurentsimon/byob-doc/blob/main/action.yml#L31-L34) to retrieve / push information from a remote registry.
+It outputs the [name of the built artifact and the status of the build](https://github.com/laurentsimon/byob-doc/blob/main/action.yml#L35-L41).
+See the full [action.yml](https://github.com/laurentsimon/byob-doc/blob/main/action.yml).

 ## TRW inputs
 The first step for our integration is to create our TRW file and define its inputs.
 The inputs should mirror those of the existing Action.